Australian bushfires raze homes, cut power to tens of thousands

 Dozens of communities near the fires have been evacuated and many of the state's parks and campgrounds are closed.

-A heatwave warning on Saturday was in place for large parts of Victoria, while fire weather warnings were active for neighbouring New South Wales state and the Australian Capital Territory, the nation's weather forecaster said.
+A heatwave warning on Saturday was in place for large parts of Victoria, while a fire weather warning was active for large areas of the country, including New South Wales, the nation's weather forecaster said.

+In New South Wales capital Sydney, the temperature climbed to 42.2°C, more than 17 degrees above the average maximum for January, according to data from the nation's weather forecaster.

+It predicted conditions to ease over the weekend as a southerly change brought milder temperatures to the state.